A Guide to Build a brick Barbecue.

 Step-4: Start Doing Your Mix:

 The barbecue strength depends on the strength of the mortar.
 A strong Mix consists of sand and cement.
 The ratio we require is three lots of sand by one cement.
-Mix these up to create a mound of sand add the cement and mix dry, and then apply water.
+If you don’t have a cement mixer you can mix by hand, mix these up to create a mound of sand add the cement and mix dry, and then apply water.
 Now before adding water to complete the Mix, you can also consider adding a coloured dye to the mortar to give it a darker appearance.
 Mortar colours come in various shades.
 Make sure you measure it out and read the instructions on the back.
 Make sure to get a stiff and correct consistency of sand and cement.

 Step-5: Start Laying